Our Lineage

 The transmission of Divine energy in the Vedic tradition is linked to a lineage and is called sampradaya in Sanskrit, the ancient language of Vedic India.
 The term sampradaya originates from the root word sam, meaning the same, equal or connection, and the word daya means compassion.
 Therefore a lineage is a link of love, the powerful energy that pervades this planet.
 A sampradaya is a connection, in the purest form to a line of sages or seers that pass on knowledge or teaching from one generation or age to the next.
 In order for yoga teachings to endure and continue blossoming as they have for millenniums, they must be linked to a stream of energy consciousness through a lineage that can disseminate the power (shakti) of transformation into humanity.
 This alignment to a lineage is like a sacred river of heaven that can flow through us to overcome all obstacles, to promote our spiritual evolution, provide material abundance, love, peace and create a consistent feeling of inner contentment.

-In yoga, the capacity one has to experience “transcendence” is defined through the experience of pratyahara, the heavenly bridge that can lead to freedom.
+In yoga, the capacity one has to experience “transcendence” is defined through the experience of pratyahara, the heavenly bridge that can lead to inner freedom.
 Additionally, Yogananda emphasized that yoga, when practiced with the right intention has a parallel therapeutic value, both physically and mentally.
 It is my personal opinion that this particular wisdom taught by Yogananda is what has spawned much of the current trend for the concept of Yoga as “therapy”.

 Eventually, after many years of practice, I began to experience the grand potential of yoga and the many tools of the body, breath, and mind as a complete approach to personal transformation and a balanced lifestyle.
 Dancing Shiva’s lineage follows a specialized mixed form of asana that embraces the entire hatha yoga system.
 Along with pranayama, asana becomes a powerful way to ignite the sacred fire (kundalini) within, so the mind can then expand the prana (life-force energy) into greater awareness, compassion, and love.
 Yogananda embraced a similar approach, and so did other great gurus like Sri Swami Sivananda (Divine Life Society) but alternatively, they also warned of the perils of placing too much attention on the body.